robinsonb5/EightThirtyTwo/README.md

 * exg rn  -  Move the contents of rn to the temp register

 ### Misc instructions
-* li <imm>  -  Load a 6-bit immediate value to the temp register, sign-extended to 32 bits.
+* li imm  -  Load a 6-bit immediate value to the temp register, sign-extended to 32 bits.
 If the previous instruction was also "li" then tmp is shifted six bits left and the new immediate value is or-ed into the lower six bits.
 32 bits immediates can thus be loaded by chaining up to six li instructions.  "ldinc r7" may be a better solution for larger immediates, however.
-* cond <predicate>  -  test the Z and C flags against <predicate>.
+* cond predicate  -  test the Z and C flags against predicate.
 If the test fails, subsequent instructions will be skipped until the CPU encounters either another "cond" instruction or an instruction that would have written to r7.